Carroll in Coos County, New Hampshire — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Crawford Family (approx. 0.8 miles away); Zealand and James Everell Henry (approx. 2.6 miles away); Crawford House (approx. 3.1 miles away); Crawford Depot (approx. 3.1 miles away); Mount Washington Cog Railway (approx. 4.8 miles away); The Old Hero (approx. 5 miles away); Site of the Willey House (approx. 5½ miles away); Mount Washington Summit (approx. 7.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Crawford Notch (about 300 feet away, measured in a direct line); Mount Washington (about 300 feet away); The Mount Washington Hotel (about 300 feet away); Executive Councilor Raymond S. Burton (about 300 feet away); The Crawford Family (approx. 0.8 miles away); Zealand and James Everell Henry (approx. 2.6 miles away); Crawford House (approx. 3.1 miles away); Crawford Depot (approx. 3.1 miles away).
 Touch for a list and map of all markers in Carroll.

 More about this marker.
 Marker is in a scenic view / pull-out / rest area on the south side of Route 302.

 Also see . . .